 Renaissance sculpture, seen through Alexander’s eyes

 These stone carvings are by the renowned sculptor Andrea Pisano (1290-1348).
 They are among 54 high relief sculptures that decorated the campanile of the Duomo in Florence, and that are now in the superb Museo dell’Opera del Duomo.
-The sculpture on the left symbolizes the art of music, while the one on the right depicts Daedalus in flight.
+The sculpture on the left symbolizes the art of music, while the one below depicts Daedalus in flight.
 In both cases, note the pushing forward of the neck away from the torso and the tilting of the head back on the neck.
 This is precisely the pattern of damaging misuse that Alexander observed in himself.
 It is precisely the sort of problem his Technique is designed to address.

 These carvings demonstrate that human beings were misusing themselves at least 500 years before Alexander did.
 If these were real people instead of marble reliefs, their distorted postures would hinder their movements and restrict their breathing.
 We will never know why an eminent sculptor, working on a prestigious and highly visible commission, depicted people in these cramped attitudes.
 Pisano probably took his models from life, recognizing neither the aesthetic nor the health implications of the postures he carved.